-Let’s get to the facts, I also like the verbatim quotes that they have going around.
+Let’s get to the facts.
+I also like the verbatim quotes that have been going around.

 “You people… love our way of life, love our milk and honey.
 At least you could pay a couple of bucks for poppies or something like that.
 These guys paid for your way of life that you enjoy in Canada, these guys paid the biggest price.”
 (Don Cherry)

-How many words does it take you to get fired?
-Forty-six! – throw in a racist epitaph and voila!
+How many words does it take to get fired?
+Forty-six!
+Throw in a racist epithet and voila!
 See ya!
 Of course, I have never seen people in the GTA get so wired up about this, but I understand.
-I have heard how much Don Cherry has done for hockey and for veterans and I get that he is passionate – aren’t we all?
-I mean, we all are passionate about something or the other.
+I have heard how much Don Cherry has done for hockey and for veterans, and I get that he is passionate.
+Aren’t we all?
+We are all passionate about something or other.

-He lost me at “You People” – now he said- he should have said “People” or “Everybody”.
+He lost me at “You People.”
+Now he says he should have said “People” or “Everybody.”
 Nope, you said what you said, and you meant what you meant.
-Now there are people deciphering what he meant and getting all into his psyche to determine his intentions.
+Now there are people deciphering what he meant, getting all into his psyche to determine his intentions.
 Sigh.

-Then I hear people saying, everything is offensive, you can’t say anything.
-No that’s not true, you can say whatever you like, however there are consequences.
-(Go ask Don, if you don’t believe me)
+Then I hear people saying everything is offensive and you can’t say anything.
+No, that’s not true.
+You can say whatever you like, however there are consequences.
+Go ask Don if you don’t believe me.

-See, being a person of colour, I grew up knowing what you can and cannot say.
-I actually have to look up the derogatory names for certain races, because I really don’t know them.
+Being a person of colour, I grew up knowing what you can and cannot say.
+I actually have to look up the derogatory names for certain races because I really don’t know them.
 I only know them when other people say them.
-When you say, “you people”, you are describing anyone that doesn’t look like you- that’s not apart of your group.
+When you say “you people,” you are describing anyone that doesn’t look like you, anyone not a part of your group.
 Plain and simple.

 Do I think Don is racist?
-I don’t know, I don’t know him personally so I cannot make that assumption.
-I just know that when you say things like that, it comes off racist, and then when you are not a member of a visible minority- worst.
+I don’t know.
+I don’t know him personally, so I cannot make that assumption.
+I just know that when you say things like that, it comes off as racist, and when you are not a member of a visible minority, it is worse.

-The sad reality is that It has become so socially acceptable that people don’t even realize what racism is. the definition of racist is a person who shows or feels discrimination or prejudice against people of other races or believes that a particular race is superior to another.
+The sad reality is that it has become so socially acceptable that people don’t even recognize what racism is.
+The definition of racist is: a person who shows or feels discrimination or prejudice against people of other races, or believes that a particular race is superior to another.

 There, that’s the dictionary definition.
-Yes, back in the 70s it was a free for all, I even see memes about Archie Bunker and agree, that was then, when George Jefferson and Archie Bunker bantered racist comments back and forth.
-Some people are referring that to “the good old days”.
+Yes, back in the 70s it was a free for all.
+I even see memes about Archie Bunker, and I agree, that was then.
+That was when George Jefferson and Archie Bunker bantered racist comments back and forth, and some people refer to that as “the good old days.”
 Really?
-First off, it is a Sit-com, therefore they have creative liberties that you and I don’t have.
-Second of all it’s a comedy.
+First off, it is a sitcom, so they have creative liberties that you and I don’t have.
+Second, it’s a comedy.

-Nowadays, we say something “off-side” and then say – just joking or the one I hate the most lol, or if you really want to put emphasis on it lmfao.
+Nowadays, we say something “offside” and then say “just joking,” or the one I hate most, “lol,” and if you really want to put emphasis on it, “lmfao.”

-Most truths are spoke in jest- the old saying that was used to describe that when people are joking, they sometimes say things that are true and important.
+Most truths are spoken in jest.
+That old saying exists because when people are joking, they sometimes say things that are true and important.

-Many of us stayed silent, when racial slurs or epitaphs were said, and I have heard them all.
-As I said earlier, I really don’t think people know what being racist is.
-Please don’t tell me you have black friends, or your best friend is black.
-Please, I am begging you.
+Many of us stayed silent when racial slurs or epithets were said, and I have heard them all.
+As I said, I really don’t think people know what being racist is.
+Please don’t tell me you have Black friends or that your best friend is Black.
+I am begging you.

-Anyhow, back to Don, not only did he say “you people” he also implied immigrants, Now that’s two for two.
-I am a visible minority AND an immigrant, I was born in England and my family immigrated to England from Trinidad and then to here.
+Anyway, back to Don.
+Not only did he say “you people,” he also implied immigrants.
+That’s two for two.
+I am a visible minority AND an immigrant.
+I was born in England, and my family immigrated to England from Trinidad and then to Canada.
 I come from a family of immigrants.

 “you talking to me?”